-Prior to embarking on his legal career, David earned a B.A. in History and Gender Studies from Claremont McKenna College, and worked in higher education, where he focused on community justice, sexual assault prevention and response, peer counseling, crisis management, co-curricular education, and sex-blind housing programs.
+Prior to embarking on his legal career, David earned a B.A. with honors in History and Gender Studies from Claremont McKenna College, and worked in higher education, where he focused on sexual assault prevention and response, peer counseling, crisis management, co-curricular education, sex-blind housing programs, and community justice.

 David lives in Saint Helens, Oregon with his spouse and a bevy of rescue animals: two cats (Aldor and Papaya) and three dogs (Ace Octavus, Ellie May, and Puck).